amrvac/amrvac/doc/limiter.md

 'koren': A third-order asymmetric TVD limiter.
 See Reference [8] for details.
 Cost less resource than CADA3 but more diffusive as a third-order limiter.

-'cada', 'cada3': Second-order and third-order asymmetric TVD limiter proposed in Reference [9], a.k.a.
+'cada', 'cada3': Second-order and third-order asymmetric limiter proposed in Reference [9], a.k.a.
 LIMO or LIMO3.
-For the third-order one, it seems to perform better than KOREN limiter as shown in Reference [9].
+They are designed to simplify the complex TVD limiter created by Artebrant and Schroll.
+However, itself is not strictly TVD any more.
+Related parameters are chosen as -0.5, 2.0, 1.6 as recommended in their paper.
+As a third-order limiter, it perform better than KOREN limiter as shown in Reference [9].
 Thus, this limiter is recommended for when choosing third-order limiters.

 'venk': The famous VENKATAKRISHNAN limiter is popular in unstructured meshes.
 It is a little bit similar with the VANALBADA limiter, see Reference [10] for details.
 This limiter is claimed to keep a better balance between accuracy and oscillations, and thus can provide some more details than other second-order limtiters.
 The parameter K, as mentioned in their paper, is set to be 0.3.
 Other values like 1 or 10 are also widely used in other literatures.